Jay and Silent Bob

 - This deleted scene on the DVD of Jay and Silent Bob Strike Back, which starts off familiar, but includes an added twist:

-- Unsympathetic Comedy Protagonist: Until the end of Clerks II, despite his many hilarious moments, it's difficult to much sympathy for him.
+- Unsympathetic Comedy Protagonist: Until the end of Clerks II, despite his many hilarious moments, it's difficult to feel much sympathy for him.

 - With Friends Like These...: With Dante.

 Dante's girlfriend in Clerks.
 A nice girl who tries in vain to motivate him.